Kumander: A Command-Line Tool for Managing Terminal Commands

 code ~/.kumander/commands

-- Create a markdown file with the command you want to store
+Create a markdown file (e.g., aws.md) with the following structure:

 # AWS Commands